loganphillips792/react-flask-custom-blog/deployment.md

 Now we will use PM2 to run serve -s dist as a background process

-npm install -g pm2
+1. npm install -g pm2

-pm2 start serve --name "react-app" -- -s dist
+2. `pm2 start serve --name "react-app" -- -s dist` will cause an error.
+You have to do `pm2 start "npx serve -s build" --name react-app`

-pm2 startup - Ensure the process starts on reboot: To make sure the app starts when the server reboots, you need to set up pm2 to run at startup
+3. pm2 startup - Ensure the process starts on reboot: To make sure the app starts when the server reboots, you need to set up pm2 to run at startup

 pm2 save - Save the process list: After setting up the startup script, save the current running processes to be restored automatically on reboot